codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 ```

-Whoa, it partially worked but then barfed on an error I have both not seen before and don't know what it is.
+Whoa, it partially worked but then barfed on an error I've both not seen before and don't currently know what it is.
 I have a hunch it's something to do with multiple but different versions of cassandra-cql's dependencies.
-So I'll try something quick and easy, the equivalent of "turn it on and off again":
+So I'll try something quick and easy, the equivalent of "turn it off and then on again":

 ```